-- 31.4.8.1.2 The cost per MW ratio of the proposed regulated Public Policy construction.
-The ISO will also consider the extent to which any subsequent expansion will continue to use this proposed project within the context of system expansion.
+- 31.4.8.1.2 The cost per MW ratio of the proposed regulated Public Policy

 Transmission Project.
 For this evaluation, the ISO will first determine the present worth, in dollars, of the total capital cost of the proposed project in current year dollars.
-The ISO will then determine the cost per MW ratio by dividing the capital cost by the MW value of increased transfer capability. - 31.4.8.1.3 The expandability of the proposed regulated Public Policy Transmission
+The ISO will then determine the cost per MW ratio by dividing the capital cost by the MW value of increased transfer capability. - 31.4.8.1.3 The expandability of the proposed regulated Public Policy Transmission Project.
+The ISO will consider the impact of the proposed project on future construction.
+The ISO will also consider the extent to which any subsequent